 About Me

-I started exhibiting in the mid-nineties and my work has undergone many changes since then.
+I have been an exhibiting artist since the mid-nineties and my work has undergone many changes since then.
 I like it that way.
-It evolves as I grow and change, as my influences and life experience changes.
+It evolves as I grow and change and as my influences and life experiences change.

 At the very beginning of my career, I worked in a digital design studio.
 This was in the early nineties and it was an exciting time as the Apple Macintosh was just coming into India.
 While still a student, I had made two experimental animation films, but it was with the mac that I was really able to explore the creative possibilities offered by technology.

-I later worked in the leading advertising agency Lintas (now Lowe) as a graphic designer and gave it up after about three years as I thought I was more of an artist than a designer.
-Design of course, never left me!
-While at the agency, I had spent my free time reading up on pop art and how it influenced contemporary design- in apparel, accessories, furniture and products.
+I later worked at Lintas (now Lowe) as a graphic designer and gave it up after about three years as I thought I was more an artist and less a designer.
+While at the Lintas I had spent a considerable amount of time reading up on pop art and how it influenced contemporary design- in apparel, accessories, furniture and products.

-Concurrently, my painting followed the trajectory of surrealism to abstraction and then gradually moved into pop art or pop surrealism, as the new movement is now called.
+Concurrently, my painting followed the trajectory of surrealism to abstraction and then gradually moved into pop art.

 My mother’s illness was a major influence in my work and thought process.
 It kept me stressed and anxious all the time.
 I learnt Reiki to try to help her as the doctors were unable to significantly improve her condition, and later learnt to meditate, to ease the stress.
 I started reading philosophy and learning yoga and so began to see how the two were inter-connected as a worldview.
 I also went to readings of the Indian philosophical texts like the Gita and the Upanishads and read a lot about mind-body medicine.
 This was around 1996, after which, Vedanta became a major influence and I became interested in spirituality and phenomenology.
 My work had become abstract by then.